agconti/KaggleAux/README.md

 ##AGC_KaggleAux
-A module of statistical tools as auxiliary functions to aid Data Science competitors in Kaggle Competitions.
+A collection of statistical tools to aid Data Science competitors in Kaggle Competitions.

 Functions include: